 Looking for some music samples?
-Here is a look at some of the music written by Mitch during his time with Alt.Country rock band ‘The Distance’.
+Here is a look at some of the music written by Mitch during his time with Alt.Country rock band ‘The Distance’ and also from his debut EP ‘Suburban Speakeasy released in February 2017.
 Mitch had 8 songs appear on the Distance’s 2nd and 3rd albums during his time with the band.
 His writing style ranges from Amerciana to Alt.Country and all out Country Rock numbers.

-Below are some SoundCloud links to a selection of songs and music from those two albums.
+Below are some SoundCloud links to a selection of songs and music from his past and present.